magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

   (is (= nil (validate-shopping-form "100" "100.25" "8.25" "123.45"))))
 ```

-> NOTE 5: we made the `modern-cljs.shopping.validators-test` namespace
+> NOTE 5: We made the `modern-cljs.shopping.validators-test` namespace
 > compatible with both CLJ and CLJS by using the `#?` reader
 > literal.
 Depending on the available feature at compile-time, `:clj`
-> of `:cljs`, the reader will get the right namespace to be required
+> of `:cljs`, the reader will cause the correct namespace to be required
 > in the `ns` declaration.

-We started very simple.
+We have started very simply.

 By using the `deftest` and the `is` macros, we defined our first unit
 test named `validate-shopping-form-test`.
-As before, even if we are
+As mentioned previously, while we are
-free to name anything as we want, I prefer to adopt some conventions
+free to name the tests anything we want, I prefer to adopt some conventions
-for facilitating unit test writing and reading.
+to facilitate the writing and reading of unit tests.
 If I want to test a
 function named `my-function`, I name the test `my-function-test`.

-The `is` macro allows to make assertions of any arbitrary
+The `is` macro allows us to make assertions about arbitrary
-expression.
+expressions.
 The code `(is (= nil (validate-shopping-form "1" "0" "0"
-"0")))` is saying that the actual evaluation of the
-`(validate-shopping-form "1" "0" "0" "0")` form is expected to be equal
+"0")))` means that the evaluation of `(validate-shopping-form "1" "0" "0" "0")`
+must return `nil` for the test to pass.
+For this test, all the input values
-to `nil` because all the input are valid.
-At the moment, we're just
-testing the happy path.
+are valid (at the moment, we're just testing the happy path).

 ### On getting less bored

-You'll get bored very quickly in typing `is` forms.
-That's way
+You'll quickly get very bored typing `is` forms.
+That is why
 `clojure.test` and `cljs.test` include the `are` macro which allows
 the programmer to save some typing.
 The above group of `is` forms can
 be reduced to the following equivalent `are` form: